Weight: 0.33 kg

 How doees it work ?

 Imagine, You have many retro system in use.
 Amiga, Atari ST, ZX spectrum, etc...
 And You have only one classical TV/Monitor with one SCART INPUT.
 Each time, You want to switch system, You have to connect Your machine to Your monitor.
 Everytime, You do it - You damage scart socket inside.
 Those days are over.
-Connect up to 8 computers/consoles to HYDRA, then connect HYDRA to Your TV/Monitor and power on hydra with You mobile phone charger with MICRO USB plug.
+Connect up to 5 computers/consoles to HYDRA, then connect HYDRA to Your TV/Monitor and power on hydra.
 Since now, HYDRA will detect active scart input and forward all signals to Your monitor.
 Simple and efficent.